-Our curriculum focuses entirely on sound and music production, so you can become great at what you love.
+At RAC, you’ll get over 30% more hours of relevant training, in 1/4 of the time.
+Our curriculum focuses entirely on sound and music production, so you can become great at what matters most.

 During your first semester, you will discover how sound is created, how it interacts with our surroundings, and how to manipulate both sound and your environment to more accurately bring ideas to life.